tknishh/reunion-data-assignment/Problem4/README.md

 ## Solution

 Tried to complete this problem to but i guess there are some issues with my spark configurations.
+You may check `streaming.ipynb` for details.